nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Sort all notes : `sortnote`

-Sort every note on the note list.
+Sort every note on the note list alphabetically.

 Format: `sortnote`